 Wonder La: For the Amusement

 You can’t go to Bangalore and not go to WonderLa.
 It’s Wonder Lalalalalala!(Sorry ‘bout that) But that IS nearly what happens when you go to this place, situated way too far from the city.
 But that’s kind of a necessity when you are looking for a getaway: you need to get away, after all!
-So Wonder la is a cool place for lying off all that stress accumulated during weekday work hours.
+So Wonder la is a cool place for laying off all that stress accumulated during weekday work hours.

 With all that having been said, be wary of the rides.
 Some may not be for everyone, while some may be overused.
 The wave pool for example: it has children pooping in it more often than I can manage to bear.